Overview

 Lessons learned

-- A market can have an expiration date: the addressable refund pool shrinks an estimated 8–10% per month as protest windows close — the strategy priced the decay in from day one.
+- A market can have an expiration date.
+The addressable refund pool shrinks an estimated 8–10% a month as protest windows close, and the strategy priced that decay in from day one.

-- Regulatory compliance works best as an automated gate: the wording audit became a denylist in the build pipeline.
+- Regulatory compliance works best as an automated gate, not a style guide: the wording audit became a denylist in the build pipeline.
+But a gate is only as good as its scope — one forbidden phrase survived in a page the check didn't cover.

 - The pivot itself created new compliance violations: features kept promising a partner that didn't exist yet.
 Copy drifts toward whatever the feature wants to promise.